 We recognise that conflict minerals can also bring an increased risk of modern slavery and are therefore committed to having a conflict-free supply chain.
 The Fresenius Health Care Group requires all its suppliers to disclose whether conflict minerals are present in the products they supply, to complete an annual questionnaire in relation to their products, and to carry out appropriate supply chain due diligence in accordance with OECD guidance.

-Fresenius Medical Care UK does not currently carry out any specific due diligence on its supply chain in order to asses the risk of slavery and human trafficking occurring within our supply chains, however, we do carry out a detailed review of all third parties we work with to assess their suitability generally and to identify any concerns via a Dow Jones search.
+Fresenius Medical Care UK does not currently carry out any specific due diligence on its supply chain in order to assess the risk of slavery and human trafficking occurring within our supply chains, however, we do carry out a detailed review of all third parties we work with to assess their suitability generally and to identify any concerns via a Dow Jones search.

 As outlined above, we source the majority of our goods and services from affiliated Fresenius entities based in Germany – for example our dialysis machines are manufactured in Schweinfurt, and our dialyzers (artificial kidneys) are manufactured in St Wendel.
 Component parts for these products and services are also predominantly sourced from other German manufacturers located in the vicinity of these manufacturing sites.